 2 Agency/Group/Organization Miami-Dade County Homeless Trust Agency/Group/Organization Type Services - Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Persons with HIV/AIDS Services-Victims of Domestic Violence Services-homeless Services-Health Services-Education Services-Employment Service-Fair Housing Services - Victims What section of the Plan was addressed by Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
+Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs

+Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The City of Miami Gardens maintains open lines of communication with this organization and the input was taken into consideration when addressing program needs.
 The Trust has established the COAP to provide coordinated single entry referral and placement into permanent housing programs, including Rapid Re-Housing assistance.
 Referral to housing programs assisted by, or through partnerships with, the Homeless Trust is coordinated by the Homeless Trust Housing Coordinator.
 All persons entering the shelters, transitional housing and those engaged on the streets are assessed utilizing the VI-SPDAT assessment tool and referral is based on chronicity and medical vulnerability assessment scores and the housing assistance needed.
-On May 9, 2016, The Trust released a Request for Applications (RFA) to solicit proposals for various federal, state and local grant programs dedicated to helping the homeless or persons at-risk of becoming homeless.
-The solicitation included \$784,864 in State Housing Initiative Partnership (SHIP) Program funds for Homeless Prevention and Rapid Re-housing activities through collaborations with Miami-Dade Public Housing and Community Development, the cities of Hialeah and Miami Gardens, plus a \$300,000 Food & Beverage Tax match and \$250,000 of State Emergency Solutions Grant funds.
-In March 2017, the City entered into a Memorandum of Understanding with the Trust to provide these much needed services to the City of Miami Gardens.
+In March 2017, the City entered into a Memorandum of Understanding with the Trust to provide much needed services to the City of Miami Gardens.
 3 Agency/Group/Organization Miami Job Corps Agency/Group/Organization Type Services-Education Services-Employment What section of the Plan was addressed by Consultation?
 Economic Development Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-This organization was consulted through stakeholder meetings held during the citizen participation process and online surveys.
+This organization was consulted through stakeholder meetings held during the citizen participation process.
 The City of Miami Gardens maintains open lines of communication with this organization and the input was taken into consideration when addressing program needs.
 4 Agency/Group/Organization Miami-Dade Public Housing and Community Development Agency/Group/Organization Type PHA What section of the Plan was addressed by Consultation?
-Public Housing Needs Briefly describe how the Agency/Group/Organization was consulted.
+Public Housing Needs

+Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 This organization was consulted through meetings, phone calls, and e-mails to obtain direct information and input in the specific areas of the Action Plan where their expertise and input was required.
-The consultation provided information needed in the development of the plan.
+The consultation provided information needed in the development of the plan. -- --- --